Linutronix/TSN-Testbench/docs/_sources/build.rst.txt

 ..
 Note:: For Debian Bullseye ``libxdp`` is packaged in backports.

-Furthermore, the TSN Testbench requires Linux kernel version >= v5.12.
+Furthermore, the Linux TSN ``Testbench`` requires Linux kernel version >= v5.12.
 PREEMPT_RT is recommended.
 In addition, the following configuration options have to be set:

 - CONFIG_PTP_1588_CLOCK
 - CONFIG_BPF